 Sierra Nevada Adventures Single Day Rides

-Gold Country 2-up Ride
+Gold Country 2-Up Ride

 GOLD COUNTRY 2-UP RIDE

-Gold Country 2-up ride EXPLORES the best back roads, exciting single-lane goat roads, and easy dirt/gravel roads through Amador and Calaveras Counties.
+Gold Country ADVENTURE 2-Up ride EXPLORES the best back roads, exciting single-lane goat roads, and easy dirt/gravel roads through Amador and Calaveras Counties.
 Spring is the best time of year for ADVENTURE in the Gold Country when the foothills are alive with wildflower blooms, rolling hills of lush green grass, and cascading creeks around every corner.

 Your 2-up adventure ride begins in Folsom and then ventures southeast through Amador and Calaveras Counties on a combination of two-lane back roads, single-lane patched paved roads, and just enough easy dirt/gravel roads to experience some fun off-road adventure.
 Your 2-up journey travels through a historic gold rush town and some of the richest hard-rock mining areas in the Mother Lode region.
 You will have the opportunity to visit an abandoned gold mine from the California Gold Rush.